 - What is your prognosis for the recovery of my speech and language skills?

-- Will you provide a means for augmentative and alternative communication while we are working on speech and language skills?
+- Will you provide a means for communication devices while we are working on speech and language skills?

 - What can I do to help practice these skills at home?